kubermatic/docs/content/kubermatic/master/advanced/custom_ca/_index.en.md

 Re-apply the changed configuration and the KKP Operator will reconcile the Certificate resource, after which cert-manager will provision a new certificate Secret.

-Similarily, update your Helm `values.yaml` that is used for the Dex/IAP deployment and configure the new issuer:
+Similarly, update your Helm `values.yaml` that is used for the Dex/IAP deployment and configure the new issuer:

 ```yaml